AdminRooot/JenkinsWorld2017Demo/README.md

-# CyberArk Conjur - Jenkins World 2017 Demo
+# CyberArk Conjur - AWS-SQS-DEMO
 This demonstration will be presented during Jenkins World 2017 in San Francisco, CA on August 29th-31st at CyberArk Booth # 504.

 ## What does this demonstrate for CyberArk Conjur?